 You’ll be surprised how easily these questions will get the conversation going and how quickly you’ll get to know your growing child.
 Have fun!

-Questions to Ask Your Kids After School
+Questions to Ask Your Kids About School

 1. What was the funniest part of your day?

 2. What was something you did today that made you feel brave?

 3. What was something that happened today that made you feel scared or alone?

 5. Tell me one thing that made you feel smart?

 6. What new fact did you learn today?